MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/customize-your-copilot.md

 }, false);
 ```
  > [!NOTE]
  > - Replace <image URL> with the actual image source URL.
-You can either reference an external path or upload an image to the (Web File)[../configure/web-files.md] table and reference its URL.
+You can either reference an external path or upload an image to the [Web File](../configure/web-files.md) table and reference its URL.

 ### Copilot elements